 In addition to Gadot’s Amazon princess, Chris Pine costars along with Robin Wright, Connie Nielsen, David Thewlis, and Danny Huston.
 DC is looking to replicate the smashing success that Marvel and Disney have accomplished in their series of Avengers flicks and spin-offs.
 The aforementioned Batman v Superman debuted in March 2016 to $166 million, which accounted for over half of its eventual $330M domestic haul.
 While that’s certainly a very solid gross, many critics and moviegoers weren’t blown away by what they saw.
 That said, Gadot’s Wonder Woman was considered to be a highlight among many.

 The pic is not expected to approach BvS territory.
-Early estimates have been all over the map as to how it will open (anywhere from $65 to $100 million).
+Early estimates have been all over the map as to how it will open (anywhere from $65 to $115 million).
 A bright spot: word-of-mouth has been encouraging and reviews have been very strong.

-I believe Wonder Woman will make about half of what the Caped Crusader and Man of Steel achieved for its start over a year ago.
+I believe Wonder Woman will make over half of what the Caped Crusader and Man of Steel achieved for its start over a year ago and approach $100 million.
 Hopefully, fans will like what they see as they’ll only have to wait five and a half months to see the title character again in Justice League.

 For my Captain Underpants: The First Epic Movie prediction, click here: